eloraelbert/ENGR103finalproject/README.md

 # ENGR103finalproject
-Final project for ENGR 103 using arduino
+Final project for ENGR 103 using arduino.
+Video game based off of Bop-it using the AdafruitPlayground Circuit board.